sreenivasanac/namesmith/agentic_development_docs/project_design_plan/4_prd_agent_design.md

 - Orchestration: The API (FastAPI) creates a job and, for now, schedules LangGraph execution in-process via `asyncio.create_task`; once long-running steps are added we will migrate to Celery workers.
 For small availability batches, the API is currently invoking availability checks synchronously without a Celery handoff.
 If Celery is required, we will move to Celery.
 <!-- - Checkpointing: After each major node boundary, the graph stores a checkpoint (Postgres-backed store) keyed by `job_id` and step name for resumability and idempotency.
 Observability: Each node logs to Langfuse with prompt/version (where applicable), step metrics, and error traces; progress counters update `jobs`/`agent_runs`.
 (Not implemented, maybe can consider later.) -->
  - Providers: LLM/registrar/Domain name availability checking API - abstracted behind provider interfaces; vendors API keys are fetched via env flags; registrar API calls are capped per job and rate-limited per provider.
 WhoisJSON is the preferred registrar integration, WhoAPI is an opt-in alternative, and if neither registrar credential is configured the graph falls back to the probabilistic stub provider.
-Current implementation uses the placeholder context gatherer; investor-specific retrieval remains a TODO.
+Current implementation returns empty context from `gather_context`; investor-specific retrieval remains a TODO.
  <!-- LLM Vendors are rate-limited - to avoid huge bills. -->
  - User context: `user_id` is populated from Supabase JWT; used for quotas, provenance on `jobs.created_by`, and scoping of results visible in the Console.